Please note: Offered in alternating years. Following the Autumn 2021 program, the next program will run in Autumn 2023.

 In addition to classroom instruction, the program features a number of excursions to locations of significance from French political and intellectual history—especially the Revolution and its aftermath—including, for instance: the Les Invalides, Place de la Concorde, Tuileries Palace, Conciergerie and the National Assembly, the Palace at Versailles, as well as political art featured at the Musée Carnavalet and at the Louvre.

-The following courses will be offered in Autumn 2021:
+The following courses were offered in Autumn 2021:

 Headquarters for the College’s study abroad programs in Paris is the University of Chicago Center in Paris, the University’s research and teaching arm in Europe.
 Situated in the thirteenth arrondissement, the Center in Paris is part of an ambitious intellectual project along the river Seine, including the Bibliothèque Nationale and a new home for Université de Paris (formerly Université Denis Diderot - Paris VII).
 The Center in Paris features classrooms, offices for faculty and graduate students, computer facilities, a small library, and an apartment for the faculty director.
 For participants in Chicago’s programs, the Center in Paris provides a focus for academic activities, a central meeting place, and a continuing Chicago “presence” within one of the major capitals of Europe.